mmoiyadi/mindsdb/README.md

 ## 📖 About us

-MindsDB is the platform for building AI from enterprise data.
+MindsDB is a platform for building AI from enterprise data.

 With MindsDB, you can deploy, serve, and fine-tune models in real-time, utilizing data from databases, vector stores, or applications, to build AI-powered apps - using universal tools developers already know.